-Click here to watch an example of procedural learning (opens in a new window)
+Click here to go through the steps of a demo sim example of procedural learning (opens in a new window).

 Scenario-based eLearning places the learner in a simulated work context so that the student becomes familiar with the work place environment and can practice performing in that setting.
 Research shows that learning retention rates are higher when students learn in the same context as the work will be done.4